-Kate Ricke is an interdisciplinary climate scientist who combines methods from the physical climate sciences, including Earth System Modeling and analysis of environmental observations, with methods from decision theory and risk analysis.
-My work focuses on a range of climate policy topics—including climate geoengineering and international human migration pressures of climate change—with a consistent theme of characterization of the strategic implications of regionally heterogeneous climate outcomes and quantification of decision-relevant uncertainties.
+Kate Ricke is an Associate Professor at UC San Diego (UCSD), with appointments at both Scripps Institution of Oceanography (SIO) the School of Global Policy and Strategy (GPS).
+She an interdisciplinary climate scientist who combines methods from the physical climate sciences, including Earth System Modeling and analysis of environmental observations, with methods from decision theory and risk analysis.
+Her work focuses on a range of climate policy topics—including climate geoengineering and international human migration pressures of climate change—with a consistent theme of characterization of the strategic implications of regionally heterogeneous climate outcomes and quantification of decision-relevant uncertainties.

 Current